Standalone Collector installation to retrieve metrics

 Chronosphere recommends creating a restricted service account with a write-only

 scope.
-Use the generated API token in your Kubernetes Secret
+Use the generated API token in your Kubernetes Secret to authenticate

 with the Collector.